anton-lam/toop-virtualagent/README.md

 ## directory Structure
   - `/src` : The source directory where all source files are stored.
-This includese all TypeScrip, GraphQL and any other files.
+This includese all TypeScript and any other files. `/src/front-end` contains the Angular uncompiled app. `/src/server` contains the API webserver.
   - `/dist` : The distribution directory where all JavaScript files are compiled to for deployment.
 This is where all files are executed from.
 I would generally put this in the .gitignore but for ease of interview viewing purposes, leaving it committed.
   - `/public` : This is the directory where any static files are served from (Angular Application).
 Note that any path that is not matched by the router will redirect to the public directory.